-The preparing remembers shriveling for bamboo bin above pinewood fires, and further drying over smoky pine fires ones the leaves are oxidized and rolled.
+The preparation remembers shriveling for bamboo bins above pinewood fires, and further drying over smoky pine fires once the leaves are oxidized and rolled.
 The handling strategy incorporates one intriguing advance – searing, a typical advance in making Chinese green teas.

 Lapsang souchong is a dark tea, hence, it will ordinarily have more caffeine than green tea.
 In any case, one examination showed that lapsang souchong may have less caffeine than many green teas.
 As caffeine substance will rely upon numerous elements – from tea cultivar to developing conditions, collecting techniques and preparing, and in any event, putting away and blending

 - Fill your gaiwan (or glass) most of the way with high temp water to pre-heat it.
 Slant the cup a piece with the goal that the water creeps up the side and afterward turn it so within gets wet right around.

 - Put roughly 1 teaspoon of tea leaves into the gaiwan.
 If utilizing an alternate vessel, use around 1 teaspoon for each 100 to 150 ml (or forever 5 oz. or thereabouts) of water.